Breastfeeding: Tobacco, Alcohol, and Drugs

-Illegal drugs can be passed to a baby in some amount through the breast milk.
-Drug use can cause poor milk let-down in the mother and a lack of energy, intoxication, hyperactivity, addiction, or other health problems in the infant.
+- Illegal drugs can be passed to a baby in some amount through the breast milk.
+Drug use can cause poor milk let-down in the mother.
+And drug use can cause harm to the baby, such as a lack of energy, intoxication, hyperactivity, or other health problems.
 Drugs can also get in the way of a mom’s ability to care for her child.

 Other Works Consulted

 - Briggs GG, et al. (2011).
 Ethanol.
 Drugs in Pregnancy and Lactation, 9th ed., pp. 526–532.
 Philadelphia: Lippincott Williams and Wilkins.